Vaishnavi-KN16/Vaishnavi-KN16/README.md

 # 💫 About Me:
-’m currently working on: Cortexa AI and a Stock Market AI Analyzer.<br><br>👯 I’m looking to collaborate on: Open-source projects and internship opportunities.<br><br>🌱 I’m currently learning: Agentic AI and advanced LLM orchestration.<br><br>💬 Ask me about: Debugging, software development, and Python.<br><br>⚡ Fun fact: some times it takes to long to fix things when I'm not involved !!( that is only when people make things boring and old fashioned
+I’m currently working on: Cortexa AI and a Stock Market AI Analyzer.<br><br>👯 I’m looking to collaborate on: Open-source projects and internship opportunities.<br><br>🌱 I’m currently learning: Agentic AI and advanced LLM orchestration.<br><br>💬 Ask me about: Debugging, software development, and Python.<br><br>⚡ Fun fact: some times it takes to long to fix things when I'm not involved !!( that is only when people make things boring and old fashioned

 ## 🌐 Socials: